Go to Buyers Central at khunkins.com

 1) It is important to get an agent who specializes in buyer agency and has considerable experience representing buyers.

-In real estate companies which list homes for sale, built-in conflicts of interest can easily exist.
-There is inevitably some pressure to sell company listings.
-(Agents generally earn more commission when they do!)
-And there is the problem of confidentiality.
+In real estate companies which list homes for sale, built-in conflicts of interest may exist.
+There can be subtle pressure to sell company listings.
+Then there is the problem of confidentiality.
 Remember, any time an agent even inadvertently hears anything that is to the advantage of the person they are representing, they are obligated to inform the seller or buyer they are working for.
 When both the listing agent and buyer agent are in the same company, the situation can be problematic.
-The best thing to do is to avoid it entirely.

 2) You certainly want a buyer agent who has experience with the local market.
 However, look for an agent with regional experience as well.
 In today's commuter world and expressways, you may live some distance from where you work, perhaps in two different cities or towns.
 An agent with a wide knowledge of the area market is more helpful than one with exclusively local expertise--especially for a relocating buyer.